 Focuses on the normal and altered physiological functioning of body systems.
 Provides essential knowledge of human health and disease across the lifespan necessary for advanced nursing practice.
 Prerequisite: BSN or instructor consent.
-Offered every fall.
+Offered every fall and spring.

 N7130 Advanced Pharmacology & Pharmacotherapeutics (3 cr)